 - If an image needs to be modified or resized before submission, save a new copy rather than editing the original file so that all versions maintain their metadata integrity.

 - In addition, artists should read through all directions provided by organizers carefully and ask the coordinator any questions they might have to prepare for the event.

 - Research the entry fee for the art contests you are interested in participating in.

 - Artists should participate in art contests because it can provide them with several benefits that may otherwise go untapped- those include networking opportunities (especially at large competitions), exposure to new audiences, cash awards, feedback from judges on their work’s strengths and weaknesses, as well as having something new to add to an artist’s CV/resume.
 Artists should also consider entering online art contests because they are often cheaper than traditional ones when considering entry fees; more accessible thanks to being able to submit entries remotely rather than

 Tips For Artists On How To Win An Art Competition

 Here are some tips from professional artists on how to win an art contest:

-- Only enter competitions you are qualified to win.
+- Only enter competitions are you qualified to win.

-- Find the best online art contests by doing research on your own or using sites like ArtSlant, a site aggregator that lists all of their favorite international and local juried art exhibitions, calls for entry, awards programs, and grants opportunities.
+- Find the best online art contests by researching on your own or using sites like ArtSlant, a site aggregator that lists all of their favorite international and local juried art exhibitions, calls for entry, awards programs, and grants opportunities.
 They also have reviews from artists who’ve entered the competition with success in the past.
 There will also be a list of art competitions below.

 - Submit early enough so there’s plenty of time between submitting your artwork and when the jury members will be reviewing it.